Saddam Hussein: Succession

 In 1976, Saddam rose to the position of general in the Iraqi armed forces, and rapidly became the strongman of the government.
 As the ailing, elderly al-Bakr became unable to execute his duties, Saddam took on an increasingly prominent role as the face of the government both internally and externally.
-He soon became the architect of Iraq's foreign policy and represented the nation in all diplomatic situations.
 He was the de facto leader of Iraq some years before he formally came to power in 1979.
-He slowly began to consolidate his power over Iraq's government and the Ba'ath party.
-Relationships with fellow party members were carefully cultivated, and Saddam soon accumulated a powerful circle of support within the party.

 In 1979, al-Bakr started to make treaties with Syria, also under Ba'athist leadership, that would lead to unification between the two countries.
 Syrian President Hafez al-Assad would become deputy leader in a union, and this would drive Saddam to obscurity.
-Saddam acted to secure his grip on power.
-He forced the ailing al-Bakr to resign on 16 July 1979, and formally assumed the presidency.
+Saddam acted to secure his grip on power by forcing the ailing al-Bakr to resign on 16 July 1979, and formally assumed the presidency.